hanleybrand/Grain-Space-Refill/SPAAAaace/NASA sounds/README.md

 Juno Morse code _HI_ received from Earth.aiff | [Juno: Morse code "HI" received from Earth](https://soundcloud.com/nasa/juno-morse-code-hi-received-from-earth) | "During its close flyby of Earth in 2013, NASA's Jupiter-bound Juno spacecraft listened for -- and heard -- a coordinated, global transmission from amateur radio operators using its radio and plasma wave science instrument.
 The message said "HI" in Morse code.
 More details about this sound can be found here: [photojournal.jpl.nasa.gov/catalog/PIA17744](https://photojournal.jpl.nasa.gov/catalog/PIA17744)"
 578625main_sputnik-beep.aiff | [Sputnik: Beep](https://soundcloud.com/nasa/sputnik-beep) | The Soviet Union launched a beeping ball into space, so we retaliated with a moon trip and making all the children take more science classes. whistler waves.aiff | [Whistler Waves](https://soundcloud.com/nasa/whistler-waves2) | "Whistler waves as heard by the EMFISIS instrument aboard NASA’s Van Allen Probes as it passed around Earth.
-Credits: NASA/University of Iowa"
+Credits: NASA/University of Iowa" sun_sonification.wav | [Sun Sonification](https://soundcloud.com/nasa/sun-sonification) | "The Stanford Experimental Physics Lab sonified data from the European Space Agency and NASA's Solar and Heliospheric Observatory (SOHO).
+This humming sound captures the Sun’s natural vibrations and provides scientists with a concrete representation of its dynamic movements For more solar sounds, visit: [oi.stanford.edu](oi.stanford.edu/results/sounds.html)"